 The smart circuit board attachment is designed to take commands from your thermostat and activate the designated operation.
 It can regulate the heat output, divert the exhaust air, monitor performance, or control the vents’ positions.

 Aside from that, you can activate the furnace automatically based on a schedule, a button-less input like voice recognition or hand gesture, or through a mobile app.
 A variety of communication inputs means that you can fully control the furnace’s operation by sitting alone comfortably and enjoying the radiating heat.

 Since the smart furnace is digitalized, this also means that it can be controlled through a smartphone or a tablet.
 It can have the capability of being controlled through a universal remote if you have a “smart” home or online if your systems are connected to the internet.

 With that capability, the equipment’s user interface must be interactive.
 The app may contain precise instructions, and any control or change in configuration can be done with a swipe of a finger or a click of a computer mouse.
 Even a kid or a senior citizen can operate the furnace alone, but assistance is still positively encouraged.

 3. Energy Management

-One of the advantages of having a “smart” system is the measurement of physical quantities.
+According to Neeeco’s Mass Save program, one of the advantages of having a “smart” system is the measurement of physical quantities.
 For smart furnaces, the HVAC system can measure the temperature, rate of heat transfer, the number of vents open, and even the fire source’s lifespan.
 Having all that data can translate to being able to adjust the system’s operations.